The History of Ocean Way

 Same as it Ever Was

-Ultimately, the seasons must change, and eras come to an end.
+Ultimately, eras come to an end.
 Allen Sides sold his interest in Ocean Way Hollywood, returning to his original passion of speaker design under Ocean Way Audio.
 But when the studio resumed as United Recording in 2015, it wasn’t an act of nostalgia; it was historic continuity.
 The new United Recording immediately took on the mantle that Bill Putnam began.
 Record-making history continues at 6050 Sunset, with big album projects as recent as Kendrick Lamar’s Mr. Morale And The Big Steppers, and Paramore’s This Is Why.

 United Recording today - Studios A and B